akeneo/pim-api-docs/content/getting-started/connect-the-pim-old/welcome.md

-# 👋 Welcome in this tutorial!
+# 👋 Welcome in this guide!

 This tutorial will teach you:
 > How to connect the PIM with the API on a v1.7, v2 or v3 PIM